KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/247 Wikipedia articles impossible without Delpher or DBNL, with 33.000 monthly views.md

-## 247 Wikipedia articles that wouldn't be here without Delpher and DBNL, with 33.000 monthly views
+## 247 Wikipedia articles that wouldn't be here without Delpher and DBNL, with 33.000 views each month
 Latest update: 20 May 2020

 *This post ... purpose*